 Walk into Friendship

 Theoretically, the more walks your pack does together, the stronger the bond will grow.
-Because they’re doing fun stuff together, make sure that your dogs are still getting the exercise they need, even if it means taking them on a separate extra walk.
+Because they’re doing fun stuff together, ensure that your dogs are still getting the exercise they need, even if it means taking them on a separate extra walk.

 Thinking of getting a cat?
 Read this: What to Do When Your Cat and Dog Won’t Get Along